 I love meals that come together in under 30 minutes without a lot of effort!
-This simple pork chops recipe is one of them.
+This one-pan easy pork chops recipe is one of those recipes.
 And although it’s nice to cook ahead, freeze, then pull an amazing home cooked (from scratch) meal out of my freezer on an average weeknight, I don’t always have that luxury.
-I like to spend some of my weekend doing things that don’t involve cooking.
+I actually do like to spend some of my weekend doing things that don’t involve cooking.

 Therefore, I make sure I have meals like this in my arsenal; stuff that’s realistic to throw together when I get home from work and have 2 apparently starving kids pestering me about when dinner will be ready.

 I think I would have to say this dish is a compromise, especially if you are someone that prefers to cook from scratch.
 But if you are also short on time, then it’s pretty ideal.
 This recipe pairs store-bought salad dressing with fresh pork, red pepper, ginger and garlic.
 It’s quick, easy and tastes completely homemade!

 And if you want to keep your ginger fresh for a long time, then store it in your freezer.
 You can then peel it, grate it right into the dish and pop it back into the freezer.
 It will last several months.
 And this little food hack will save you hassle and money!

 I came up with this easy pork dinner recipe for a Kraft salad dressing contest.
 I never would have thought of making a sauce for pork with salad dressing before I was required to make something unique with salad dressing.
 That’s what I love about cooking contests – they inspire me to think outside my narrow little cooking box.